nwmqpa/GTNH-CropAutomation/README.md

 First note the orientation of the robot sitting atop the OC charger.
 It must face up towards the crop stick chest.
 If the crop stick chest is ever empty, the robot will run into errors and the script will break.
 In the image, I have a trash can on the other side of the crop stick chest because I currently do not want any drops beyond the target crop, but this can be replaced with another chest if need be.
 The blank fertilized dirt is for the transvector dislocator which should be facing it.
 You can tell which direction the transvector dislocator is facing by the side that is animated.
 The last spot is for a crop-matron which is optional and one y-level lower than the rest of the blocks.
 It is just to hydrate most of the crops so everything runs a little faster.

-The starting crops must be placed manually and in the checkerboard pattern seen in the photo.
-This goes for all three programs.
+The starting crops must be placed manually in the checkerboard pattern seen in the photo.
+This layout goes for all three programs.
+If you cannot fill the entire checkerboard to start, the absolute minimum required is two (one as the target crop and the other next to it for crossbreeding).
+Do not place empty crop sticks to fill the rest of the checkerboard.
+The target crop is used by autoStat and autoSpread to identify the crop you want to stat-up or spread to the storage farm.

 # Running the Programs

 The first program is autoTier.
 This will automatically tier up your crops, terminating once the max breeding round is reached (configurable) or the storge farm is full.
 A storage chest is recommended for this program.
-Note that some crops will be moved to the storage farm along the way and statting-up the crops while tiering up is an option in the config.
+Note that unrecognized crops will be moved to the storage farm first before replacing any of the lower tier crops in the working farm.
+Statting-up the crops before increasing to the next tier is an option in the config.
 To run, simply enter:

     autoTier